tiagoluis12/teraflix-api/README.md

 # Teraflix-API

-Movies api with connection to mongodb database
+Movies api with connection to Mongodb database

 As part of my training on Tera for this project, we use Postman, node js, express and MongoDB.